kevinhwong1/KevinHWong_Notebook/_posts/2020-08-05-DNA-RNA-Extractions-Porites-astreoides-homogenates,-larvae,-and-adult-fragments.md

   * Discard column and keep flow through in tube
   * Took out qubit standards
 13. Aliquot 5 &mu;L in PCR strip tubes for QC.
-14. Store remaining aliquot at -80&deg;C
+14. Store remaining aliquot at -80 &deg;C

 ## Clean-up
 1. Place tissue and liquid in the waste container labeled Zymo extraction waste.